St George's Academy: County Council acquisition and early development of the school: c. 1947 to 1961

 In 1957, the Council proposed a new mixed secondary modern school building on the site and, in 1961, the first phase of a planned new school building was built on the site.
-This new building, which cost £51,000 to construct, included a 56ft by 50ft (17.1m by 15.2m) assembly hall with a stage, kitchens and 5 adjoining classrooms (including a rural science classroom with a greenhouse jutting out of the wall).
+This new building, which cost £51,000 to construct, included a 56 ft by 50 ft (17.1m by 15.2m) assembly hall with a stage, kitchens and 5 adjoining classrooms (including a rural science classroom with a greenhouse jutting out of the wall).
 This block was intended to be the first phase of a £244,000 building programme which would have enlarged the assembly hall and added a library, gymnasium and further classrooms, collectively capable of accommodating 750 pupils across five forms, facilitating the transfer of all students to the Westholme site and the closure of the temporary accommodation at Westholme.
 These plans were submitted to the Ministry of Education for the 1964–65 year, but central government funding was paused indefinitely and teaching continued to take place between the existing buildings at Westholme and those at the Church Lane premises.
 Outside school hours, the new building was used by other organisations, including the Sleaford Evening Institute (which held adult education classes there) and the Sleaford Little Theatre group (which put on performances on the stage).